Ten Years Anniversary (Part 2 of 2)

 Then as you accumulate repercussions – take note.
 You might be so compelled to influence as many people possible.

-Just give it time, until you’re older.
+Just give it time, until or whenever you feel old.
 The only person left worth to influence, is you.

 Referring to exercise – make the funniest or egoistic moments of yourself.
 Here’s a challenge, what can you learn from this movement or that exercise?
 Humility paves maturity.

 People may read the above erroneously as though one should be completely oblivious.
 “Ignorance is bliss!”.
 But so is ~ the other side.
 That is where self-help only helps if you help yourself.
-What this means – face your own harsh mistakes and carry yourself out of embarrasments ~ each and every time it happens.
+What this means – face your own harsh mistakes and carry yourself out of embarrasments.

-As I have turned forty (40) in mid May, looking back at my former self, I do not regret this tenet of mine.
+As I have turned forty (40) in mid May, looking back at my former 20-year old self, I do not regret this tenet.
 I was glad to gave it “my all”.
 Nine or ten exercises, in a single training session, without interruption, 45 seconds of rest between sets.
+Even to the brink of injuries.

 One is strongest when one is at the weakest.
 You won’t understand this until you get to try exercising (mindfully) – when you are at a compromised state.
-When I first remembered tearing my L4/5/S1 (“annulus fluid tear” as they’d call it) during a deadlift, then diagnosed with HLA-B27 (predictor for Ankylosing Spondylitis) ~ paved that much needed humility for understanding injuries in a different light.
+When I first remembered tearing my L4/5/S1 (“annulus fluid tear” as they’d call it) during a deadlift, then diagnosed with HLA-B27 (predictor for Ankylosing Spondylitis) ~ paved that much of a lesson.

 So where am I now?
 I no longer lift heavy.
 In fact, I can no longer do 60kg standard back squats without compensating my lower back.
 I just do what I can elsewhere.
-Multi-joint stress coordination tests (think lots of supersets – Bulgarian splits, reverse lunges).
 I rest very briefly between sets (< 1 minute), totalling across six exercises per overall training session the moment I step into the gym then clock out on average precisely one (1) hour.

 I could rewrite this lesson as “learn and taste your own medicine.”
 But that can be borderline patronising I’d wager.
 Hence I am sticking with the coming-of-age themed approach.